 Phil: I assume you're talking about having proper assumptions in the business plan, which ultimately drive the numbers.

 First of all, USCIS' directive is that inferences should not be conveyed as conclusive assumptions.

-For example, say you're building a school and you're projecting to have $3 million in revenues in Year 2.
+For example, say you're building a school and you're projecting to have $3 million in revenue in Year 2.
 The assumption behind your revenue forecast is that you expect to have 400 students enrolled at X dollars per student.
 Well, that's not properly justifying the numbers.
-You’ll want to be able to explain how your plan gets to those 400 students.
+You’ll want to explain how your plan gets to those 400 students.

 Similarly, all the assumptions that go into driving the numbers should be properly backed up either by a feasibility study, market study, or some other third-party report, although internal experience can also be valuable if it is well documented and provable.

 Suzanne: I agree with the importance of consistency because that is a number one issue that I see raised in USCIS requests for evidence on business plans.
 They frequently point out consistency issues, both internal, and then with external evidence, and even with information that the USCIS found on its own.

 Consistency also points to the issue of credibility.
 If there are any inconsistencies, USCIS may judge the business plan not credible.
 Let me read one sentence on the purpose of a business plan from the decision on Matter of Ho: “to be ‘comprehensive,’ a business plan must be sufficiently detailed to permit the service to draw reasonable inferences about the job creation potential."

 That job creation potential is very important to keep front and center in the purpose of a business plan.
 If it's a regional center plan, it needs to support the inputs to the economist’s report, the numbers that are being entered into the formulas for job creation, and carefully show that those are reasonable estimates.
 If it's a direct EB5 plan, the section on job creation needs to be carefully written to show how qualifying job creation will occur.